ConradPB/Distance-Calculator/calculator/README.md

 - Add your OpenCage API key:

-env
-Copy
-Edit
 REACT_APP_OPENCAGE_API_KEY=your_opencage_api_key

-You can get a free API key from OpenCage (2,500 requests/day).
+- You can get a free API key from OpenCage (2,500 requests/day).

 4. **Run Locally**
    bash